Role of Social Media at Workplace

 Social media recognition allows team members to interact, which works to build team cohesiveness.
 Employees can congratulate each other, keep up with the company’s current events, and interact with more of their colleagues.

 The interaction and ability for recognition that social media provides can improve overall employee morale.
-Employees who are more engaged with their firm and their coworkers are more likely to stay in that business.
+Employees more engaged with their firm and coworkers are more likely to stay in that business.

 7- Boosts Organization Productivity

-Contrary to popular belief social media usage may not negatively impact your company’s productivity.
-In fact, social media could actually unlock some productivity your employees have yet to tap.
+Contrary to widespread belief, social media usage may not negatively impact your company’s productivity.
+Social media could unlock some productivity your employees have yet to tap.

-Every business wants their employees to be more productive.
+Every business wants its employees to be more productive.
 Social media is an easy-to-implement and inexpensive method that can positively affect your company’s productivity.

 Conclusion